-If you’re looking for the most amazing road trip along Maine’s coast to see the best lighthouses the state has to offer, I’m so glad you’ve found me!
-Hi there, I’m Sam, and I spend pretty much all my free time exploring New England as a local northeasterner.
-This road trip is one of my most favorites I’ve ever taken in the region.
+If you’re looking for the most amazing road trip along Maine’s coast to see the best lighthouses in the state, I’m so glad you’ve found me!
+Hi there, I’m Sam, and I spend pretty much all my free time exploring New England.
+As a local northeasterner, this road trip is one of my most favorites I’ve ever taken in the region.

 Doing a Maine lighthouse driving tour is an unforgettable experience!
-Not only will see some beautiful lighthouses, but you’ll also pass through some amazing coastal towns with stunning beaches and dramatic rocky coastline, get to eat delicious seafood, and even explore Acadia National Park if you have time (which I highly suggest doing!).
+Not only will see some beautiful lighthouses, but you’ll also pass through some amazing coastal towns with stunning beaches, dramatic rocky coastline, eat delicious seafood, and even explore Acadia National Park if you have time (which I highly suggest doing!).

-As someone who has done this Maine lighthouse driving tour a few times, I’ve also stopped at all these lighthouses several times over the years while driving around Maine.
+As someone who has done this Maine lighthouse driving tour several times, I also frequently stop at all these lighthouses while driving along the coast.
 I’ve got so many tips to share with you, suggestions on where to stop, and give you all the information you need to plan the perfect trip.
-This itinerary was created after hours and hours of research, plus my own experiences driving along Maine’s coast for years, and I’ve finally perfected it.
+This itinerary was created after hours and hours of research and years of experience – and I’ve finally perfected it.

 Ready to start planning?
 Let’s go!